jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Splunk_Fixit.md

 **Q4 Which regex pattern should be used to define the start of each event?**
 Start of each event starts with [Network-logs]: this is pattern of interest here.

-Breaking Down the Required Pattern:
+Breaking down of the required pattern:
 - \[ Escapes the opening square bracket so regex treats it as text.
 Network-log: Matches the exact word phrase.
 - \] Escapes the closing square bracket
 - ^\[ is required at the start of the regex pattern to match only to start of line.